ST12357/complexscraper-mongodb-unittest/README.md

 ### Storing:

 The scraped data was then saved in json format.
-The data was stored in MongoDB database.
+The data was also stored in MongoDB database.

 ### Testing and Validation:

 Unit testing was used to test the spider code.
-Then json data file was validated to check if the schema is valid.
+Then json data files were validated to check if the schemas are valid.

 ### How to run: